empa-scientific-it/how-to-git/tutorial.md

 ### Commit changes
 Everyone is familiar with saving a file, after is has been modified.
-In git language, we don't save a file, we commit changes.
-This is because we do not save a new file, but we track changes and therefore commit changes.
+In git language, we do not save a new file, but we track changes and therefore commit changes.

 To commit a change, in the web browser you will find the button `Commit Changes`.
 Clicking on it will open a dialouge with different fields to fill: